ScottPlot/ScottPlot/dev/API-Plot.md

 ## Legend()

-**Summary:** Configure legend visibility and location and return the Legend object to allow additional customizations
+**Summary:** Configure legend visibility and location.
+Optionally you can further customize the legend by interacting with the object it returns.

 **Parameters:**
 * `Boolean` enable